What is Limerick Mental Health Week?

 When is Limerick Mental Health Week?

-World Mental Health Day takes place on October 10th, 2019.
-This year the theme is “Suicide Prevention.”
+Limerick Mental Health Week incorporates World Mental Health Day which takes place every year in October.
 We will be working to promote the supports available and spreading awareness of what you can do to help yourself and those in the community.
 We run a range of informative, thought-provoking and fun events surrounding World Mental Health Day.
-These will be run across the city from Friday October 4th to Friday October 11th, 2019.
+These usually run across the city with many events also online.

 What is on for Limerick Mental Health Week?